TheCodeCritic/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: TheCodeCritic
 ---

+Welcome to my website!
+I'm a game developer and programmer